 Specialist Property Option Agreement Legal Advice

-For investors wanting to buy property to rent to a third party, a purchase lease option agreement can be a way to build a portfolio without the need for a large deposit straight away.
+For investors wanting to buy property to rent to a third party, a purchase lease option agreement can be a way to build a portfolio without the need for either a mortgage or a large deposit straight away.

 Taking out a lease with an option to buy gives you the opportunity to take on a property and let it to tenants without having to pay the full purchase price up front.
 Purchase lease options are also increasingly being used by buyers who may be struggling to find the deposit they need in the short-term, although they are confident they will be able to afford this in the future.